What is a verbal reasoning test?

 On the other hand, those from less privileged backgrounds, who won’t have had that same exposure, will be more severely affected by test anxiety on average.
 That means verbal reasoning tests can make it harder for these groups to show their potential, leading them to underperform.
 And, in the UK, because less privileged socio-economic groups often overlap with minority ethnic groups, these tests can also impact ethnic diversity too.

-If “kind of” fair isn’t quite good enough, and you’re looking for a truly fair way to see your candidates’ potential, take a look into psychometric assessments
+If “kind of” fair isn’t quite good enough, and you’re looking for a truly fair way to see your candidates’ potential, don't use a verbal reasoning test and take a look into psychometric assessments.

 Find how hiring for potential with our assessment can transform your hiring process and download our Playbook for CV-less hiring.